norman/enc/README.md

 This repository has my slides, some code demos you can run, and some links to resources to get more information on encodings and Ruby.

+You can also see the slides on [Slideshare](http://www.slideshare.net/normanclarke/the-9th-bit-encodings-in-ruby-19).

 Comments?
 Feel free to send me an email at norman@njclarke.com.

 ## Encoding Resources